 So what feminists are saying that somehow society doesn’t see it as being a bad thing or even a punishable crime in a society.
 They believe that making excuses of what a woman was wearing beforehand is part of this “rape culture”.
 It is prevalent and symptomatic throughout attitudes in the society and endemic to it.

 I had some discussion with a female friend and thinking about high profile cases where men had been convicted of rape or had been acquitted.
 I found it interesting that some on social media platforms held the view that the man was guilty even if he had not be convicted in a court of law.
 That the woman must be believed and the circumstances of the case were that the jury must have been made to believe that the woman was making the whole thing up something again feminists believe is part of ‘rape culture’ that society sees women as unreliable liars.

 I don’t believe a woman or a man should ever have to modify their clothes to justify not being attacked but both sexes do dress to feel and look good.
-We have all go out in a best clothes but it’s never so we feel good we do it so we get others to notice this is what make up is for.
+We have all go out in the best clothes but it’s never so we feel good we do it so we get others to notice this is what makeup is for.

 If you were on a desert island you don’t get dressed up just for yourself intention is their attraction is a part of life and the natural process of humans and animals.
 There are ways in which everyone should protect themselves that’s why doors have locks and cars have immobilisers.
 We don’t live in a society of absolute morals.